 To indicate you are finished eating, place your spoon and fork together on top of your plate.

 Time to Pay

-Per custom, the more senior -- or perceived wealthiest -- person at the table is expected to pay.
-If you’re the only farang (foreigner) at the table, despite being a ‘guest,’ you may be expected to cover the meal.
+Per custom, the host or more senior (often the perceived wealthiest) person at the table is expected to pay.
+In some instances, particularly in relationships between Thais and Westerners, the farang (foreigner) is expected to get the check.
 Fortunately, food in Thailand is typically very affordable.

-- Don't use your left hand.
+- Don't use a toothpick without covering your mouth with your other hand.

 - Don't be the first to bring up business matters.
 Wait on the other party to switch modes.

 - Don't make noises while you eat.
 Unlike in some some Asian countries, slurping soups and noodles isn't a good idea.